ericwenn/kalendar/README.md

 	// Google Calendar reference are objects, place inside of an array to support multiple calendars.
 	// If you are unsure how to get an API-key visit: https://developers.google.com/google-apps/calendar/firstapp
-	// If you are unsude how to get your calendar visit: https://support.google.com/calendar/answer/63962?hl=en
+	// If you are unsure how to get your calendar visit: https://support.google.com/calendar/answer/63962?hl=en
 	googleCal: [{
 		calendar: "calendarID",
 		apikey: "APIkey"